 The Charlotte-Mecklenburg Continuum of Care (CoC) is required to prioritize and rank projects applying for Continuum of Care (CoC) funding in the annual CoC competition.
-Projects seeking renewal or new funding in the FY2023 CoC competition will be prioritized and ranked as follows.
+Projects seeking renewal or new funding in the FY2024 CoC competition will be prioritized and ranked as follows.

 - The CoC's renewal infrastructure projects will be ranked first.
 Infrastructure projects are defined as dedicated HMIS grants and Coordinated Entry Supportive Services Only (CE-SSO) grants.
 Renewal CE-SSO project will be ranked above renewal HMIS project as CE-SSO project provides direct services to people experiencing homelessness - 2.
 Renewal Permanent Supportive Housing (PSH) projects ranked by overall percentage scored on the renewal application, from highest to lowest. - 3.
 Renewal Rapid Rehousing (RRH) projects ranked by overall percentage scored on the renewal application from highest to lowest. - 4.
-Renewal projects that have not yet completed one full calendar year of operations as of April 30, 2023 will be ranked in the following order by how they were ranked in the FY22 priority list: - a.
+Renewal projects that have not yet completed one full calendar year of operations as of May 31, 2024 will be ranked in the middle of renewals in items 2 & 3 above in the following order by how they were ranked in the FY23 priority list: - a.
 PSH projects - b.
 RRH projects - c.
 TH-RRH projects - 5.
-New, including expansion project(s) created via reallocation and/or CoC Bonus that increase the number of subsidies available in the following order by overall project score: - a.
-New or expansion PSH LEASING (master leasing) projects - b.
-New or expansion PSH RENTAL ASSISTANCE (scattered site) projects - c.
+New, including expansion project(s) created via reallocation and/or CoC Bonus that increase the number of subsidies available by overall project score: - a.
+New or expansion PSH LEASING (master leasing) projects - Preference for new PSH that will serve families or unaccompanied youth due to increasing number of chronically homeless family & unaccompanied youth households - b.
+New or expansion PSH RENTAL ASSISTANCE (scattered site) projects - Preference for new PSH that will serve families or unaccompanied youth due to increasing number of chronically homeless family & unaccompanied youth households - c.
 New or expansion RRH projects - d.
-New or expansion CE-SSO (Coordinated Entry-Support Services Only) projects - e.
-New or expansion dedicated HMIS (Homeless Management Information System) projects - 6.
-New Domestic Violence Bonus projects that increase the number of subsidies available by overall project score in the following order by overall project score: - a.
+New Joint TH-RRH projects - e.
+New or expansion CE-SSO (Coordinated Entry-Support Services Only) projects - f.
+New or expansion dedicated HMIS (Homeless Management Information System) projects

+- 6. New Domestic Violence Bonus projects that increase the number of subsidies available by overall project score in the following order by overall project score: - a.
 New or expansion RRH or Joint TH-RRH (Joint Transitional Housing-Rapid Rehousing) projects - b.
 New or expansion CE-SSO projects